stephbuon/congressional-data-scraper/README.md

 ### Scraping Bulk Data: Time
 The "congress.gov" website mandates retry times after an amount of API hits.
 The website does not specify or request lengths for retry times or the number of queries that can be made before a retry time is imposed, however.
 Therefore, when possible, we catch the retry time, usually ~8 minutes.
 Otherwise, we impose our own retry time of 10 minutes.

 The length of the retry times can make scraping the data a slow process and can also make estimating time to completion difficult.
-To read about our experiences/accounts on how we deal with this problem, see our CDS [Wiki]().
+To read about our experiences/accounts on how we deal with this problem, see our CDS [wiki]().